-Off-campus housing for seniors, age 21 and over, who meet certain criteria, is available in three university owned houses near campus on Elm Street.
+Off-campus housing for seniors, age 21 and over, who meet certain criteria, is available in university owned houses near campus on Elm Street.

 Four students from a select academic program will live in each house with a connection to a faculty member in the program.